BioInfoAPS/BioInfoAPS.github.io/_episodes/03-blast.md

 > For maually selecting the databases, you can use `for` loop like this:
 > `for genome in Xp Xg Xc; do makeblastdb -in "$genome.fasta" -out $genome -dbtype nucl; done` {: .tips}

-> If we were making a protein database, we would use `-dbtype prot`
-> and provide amino acid fasta file.
-{: .notes}

 > ## Merging database with `blastdb_aliastool`
 > BLAST+ also includes a command `blastdb_aliastool` for combining databases;